 All five of the DraftKings casino games payout real money.
 There are also five live dealer games that include Baccarat, Blackjack, Roulette, Three Card Poker, and the Ultimate Texas Hold `em.

 DraftKings is offering an assortment of welcome bonuses for new Pennsylvania online casino accounts.
-You can receive up to $1,500 with the deposit bonus match offered by our Lineups.com link.
-You can also receive a $85 deposit-free bonus upon registration and a $25 free bonus following your first deposit.
+You can receive up to $2,000 with the deposit match offered by our Lineups.com link.
+You will also receive a $60 deposit-free bonus upon registration and a $25 free bonus following your first deposit.

 FanDuel has been the competitive rival of DraftKings in the daily fantasy sports industry In addition, like DraftKings, FanDuel has been a strong presence in sports betting.
 Through their partnership with the Valley Forge Casino and Boyd Gaming, FanDuel is ready to parlay that same type of success with their casino games platform.

 FanDuel January 2020 launch in Pennsylvania was the first online casino carrying the popular FanDuel brand.
 FanDuel brings the experience and reputation of London-based betting icon Paddy Power Betfair.

 A 2018 joint-venture between the DFS leader and international betting platform formed the FanDuel Group.
 Through this affiliation alone, FanDuel became an instant competitor in the online gambling market and added international substance to their potential market share.

 FanDuel is offering a limited bonus to welcome new accounts currently.
 All new account registrations earn a day of risk-free betting worth up to $1,000.
 An initial deposit of at least $10 is all that FanDuel requires.